 For this mining optimization project to be successful and for the company to consider replacing its existing technology, it needed to see at least double-digit improvements over its current method.

-Pathmind’s web application was able to train a solution that produced a 19% lift in the amount of ore processed by the OPPs in simulation, by routing the haul trucks more intelligently and coordinating their movements.
+Pathmind’s web application was able to train a solution that produced a 19% lift in the amount of ore processed by the OPPs in an AnyLogic simulation, by routing the haul trucks more intelligently and coordinating their movements.
 Based on those results, the site has a new strategy to process more ore, more efficiently.

 For more information on how to coordinate haul trucks more efficiently and using Pathmind for other mining optimization projects, contact us.